 These canopy intensity guidelines cannot be followed unless you have a light meter which can measure the illumance or flux density of your light source in umols or lux per square metre.
 Lux meters only work on light sources that produce white spectrums and simply cannot be used for monochromatic light sources, such as the common red and blue LED fixtures.
 For these you must use quantum PAR meters for reliable measurments and referencing with these guidelines.
 Although using smartphones to measure illuminance is possible, the accuracy may not be reliable due to hardware variances and the lack of cosine correction systems required for accurate measurements.

 Clones when started are without a functioning root system and so rely heavily on stored resources and photosynthesis.
 As such the only amount of light they require is the level to compensate for the energy used for simply staying alive and creating roots.
-Seedling light requirements is almost identicle because the age of leaves directly effects the potential for photosynthesis.
-It can take two or three weeks before a plant has developed leaves that are mature enough for higher intensities.
+Seedling light requirements is almost identical because the age of leaves and root structure, directly effects the potential for photosynthesis.
+It can take two or three weeks before a plant has matured enough for higher intensities.
 Seedlings or clones are best between 60-90umols (5000-7500 lux).
-This is because, the enzyme activity and other key functioning systems in leaves are still developing and cannot photosynthesize as well as older plants can with mature leaves.

 Whether you are germinating or cloning just a few plants or many, early vegetation starts off with a very small surface area of leaves.
 It is a big reason why it is not ideal to start off with high output lights, as you cannot bring the light source too close as the intensity will cause saturation damage.
 As a result, light is wasted through radiated losses.
 Instead for early growth and a smaller a surface area of leaves, a low output light source should be used, such as fluorescents, low power gas discharge or dimmable fixtures on low.
 By using light with lower output levels, this allows you to be able to bring your light source closer without providing damaging levels of light intensity and limit the amount of radiated losses by making the light footprint and intensity match the stage of growth.